RaoNagaraj/es6/README.md

 // you cannot access `inner` and `nested` here
 ```

-> More scoping rules for variables declared by `let` — you can clearly see that when refactoring legacy code you have to be careful:
+> more scoping rules for variables declared by `let`. you can clearly see that when refac:

 ``` javascript
 function letBlocks {